 The projects speak for themselves.

-The Lab participants are invited to Jerusalem for two 4-7 day writing sessions which take place in December and an online 4-6 day writing session which usually takes place March or April.
+The Lab participants are invited to Jerusalem for one 4-6 day writing session which usually takes place in December and an online 4-6 day writing session which usually takes place March or April.
 During these days, the Lab's devoted script editors lead an in-depth process with the filmmakers, listen to each project, defining its needs: Searching for its heartbeat, the pulse of the story, mining for the characters' emotional truth.
-Asking difficult questions that need to be faced in order to make each script the best it can be.
+Asking difficult questions that need to be faced to make each script the best it can be.

-Between the face-to-face sessions, filmmakers meet the script editors online to continue the work in progress.
+Between the face-to-face sessions, filmmakers meet the script editors online, to continue the work in progress.
 As the third session nears, the developed scripts are submitted for the jury's reading.
-At this point producers/directors are required to create a short scene which best reflects the artistic intent and vision of the film-to-be.
+At this point the producers and filmmakers are required to create a short scene which best reflects the artistic intent and vision of the film-to-be.

-In the third and final three-day session, which takes place in July, the projects meet the world!
-At the pitching event, director/producer teams present their projects and scenes to the prestigious jury members, as well as to an audience of relevant decision makers from the international film circuit.
-Based on the full script and the artistic vision, the jury awards production prizes totaling $70,000, generously donated by the Beracha Foundation.
+In the third and final three to five-day session, which takes place in July, the projects meet the world!
+At the pitching event, filmmaker and producer teams present their projects and scenes to the prestigious jury members, as well as to an audience of relevant decision makers from the international film circuit.
+Based on the full script and the artistic vision, the jury awards production prizes totaling $50,000-$70,000, generously donated by the Beracha Foundation.
 The Lab holds the rights to change the amount of the prizes.

 This final session creates opportunities for the projects' producers to meet potential partners- co-producers, sales and distribution companies, funders- and solidify their production packages.

-Conducted in the Sam Spiegel work ethic, the eight-month Lab is as rewarding as it is demanding.
+Conducted in the Sam Spiegel work ethic, the seven to eight-month Lab is as rewarding as it is demanding.